DSNP-org/dsnp-web/blog/_posts/2023-05-10-if-code-is-law-then-protocols-are-good-manners-that-help-us-get-along.md

+---
+layout: post
-# Decentralized Social Networking Protocol (DSNP) and the Multi-stakeholder Approach to Development and Implementation
+title:  "If Code Is Law, Then Protocols Are Good Manners That Help Us Get Along: Decentralized Social Networking Protocol (DSNP) and the Multi-stakeholder Approach to Development and Implementation"

-*By Constance de Leusse, Executive Director of Project Liberty’s McCourt Institute*
+author: Constance de Leusse, Executive Director of Project Liberty’s McCourt Institute
+blurb: The Decentralized Social Networking Protocol (DSNP) is a product developed by Project Liberty, an international non-profit founded by Frank McCourt, with the goal of transforming how the Internet works, who owns and controls personal data, and who benefits from the digital economy.
+---

-## What is happening?
+###### What is happening?

 The Decentralized Social Networking Protocol ([DSNP](https://dsnp.org/)) is a product developed by Project Liberty, an international non-profit founded by [Frank McCourt](https://projectliberty.io/team/frank-mccourt/), with the goal of transforming how the Internet works, who owns and controls personal data, and who benefits from the digital economy.
 The McCourt Institute, as the research and digital governance arm of Project Liberty, aims to support the development and management of DSNP.
 Developed by a team led by [Braxton Woodham](https://www.mccourt.com/people/braxton-woodham), DSNP aims to be a key technical means to detoxify social networking by giving people control over their own data.
 The new protocol provides a key network layer for the Internet’s architecture that makes possible a new generation of social networking services – decentralized, innovative, and, above all, competitive.

-## What problem is DSNP trying to fix?
+###### What problem is DSNP trying to fix?

 > “Tech should be optimized for people, not for time online, ad revenue, or rage.”<br>
 > – Frank McCourt, founder and executive chairman of Project Liberty